mothership-ec/mothership/README.md

 <img src="readme_files/dashboard.jpg">

 It incorporates the full range of applications you'd expect to run an online store, with some rather nice surprises too, including fully integrated EPOS (Electronic Point Of Sale).
-Here's an incomplete list (it does much more!) of the headline functionality Mothership currently supports:
+Here's an incomplete list (it does much more!) of the headline functionality Mothership currently supports (some modules have not been open sourced yet):

 * CMS
 * Inventory